RyanRoberts088/ERT_Exam_Final/ERT_GISRadar/README.txt

           double *glatFinal)

-Additionally, there are two methods providing command line dialog to enter either the necessary data to use either GIS2Radar (ConvertGIS2Radar) or (ConvertRtoG).
+Additionally, there are two methods providing command line dialog to enter the necessary data to use either GIS2Radar (ConvertGIS2Radar) or (ConvertRtoG).

 In addition to the library GISRadar.dll, an example executable